Rules of Engagement (TV series): Syndication

 In June 2011, the series was picked up for syndication by local network affiliates, The CW Plus, and WGN America, making its debut on September 10, 2012.
 On January 2, 2013, the series began airing weekdays on TBS.
+On January 1, 2026, Rewind TV began broadcasting the show, airing weeknights at 12am ET and Sundays from 4pm to 6pm ET.
 All 7 seasons were available for streaming on Netflix until September 2018 when they were removed.
 The Roku Channel offers all 7 seasons for free.
 As of October 2024 all seven seasons of Rules of Engagement are available for streaming via subscription on Amazon Prime Video.

 In Canada, the series is syndicated on CMT.